Choosing the right paper can completely change your charcoal drawings—from muddy, hard-to-control shading to smooth, professional-looking results.

 - Your skill level

-- Whether you’re practicing or producing finished work
+- Whether you’re practicing or selling your work